rtkwlf/bmx/docs/config/input.md

 ## Non-interactive Context

-There may be a context where no interaction is possible (or accessible).
-In these cases `bmx login` can be used to retrieve a session ahead of time in an interactive context.
-If all needed input are provided, commands can then run in a non-interactive context.
+There may be a context where no interaction is possible.
+In the event that you encounter such a case, you can use `bmx login` to retrieve a session ahead of time in an interactive context.
+If all needed input are provided to BMX, commands can run in a non-interactive context.